Advanced Filters

 1. Navigate to the Advanced Filter Tab

-First, begin by selecting the Advanced menu option in the Planner filter, as shown below.
+First, begin by selecting the Advanced menu option in the Planner filter.

-Appointment Attributes Criteria – Filter Appointments based on specific properties (e.g. location).
-Applying filters here will limit which Appointments are visible in the Planner.
+Appointment/Shift Attributes Criteria – Filter Appointments or Shifts based on specific properties (e.g. location).
+Applying filters here will limit which Appointments or Shifts are visible in the Planner.

 Resource Attributes Criteria – Filter which Resources are shown in the Planner.
 You can use this to narrow results by Age, Skills, or other relevant fields.